Chart Color Schemes

 Bidwill - Hebersham - Emerton hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Bidwill - Hebersham - Emerton's median age is 32 years, which is younger than Greater Sydney's average of 37 years and significantly lower than Australia's national average of 38 years.
-Compared to Greater Sydney, Bidwill - Hebersham - Emerton has a higher percentage of residents aged 5-14 (17.0%) but fewer residents aged 35-44 (11.3%).
-According to the post-2021 Census data, the population aged 15-24 has increased from 14.4% to 15.3%, while the 45-54 age group has decreased from 11.8% to 10.6%.
-By 2041, demographic modeling suggests significant changes in Bidwill - Hebersham - Emerton's age profile.
-The 75-84 cohort is projected to grow by 46%, adding 422 residents to reach a total of 1,335.
-Residents aged 65 and older will represent 89% of the population growth, while the 25-34 and 35-44 age groups are projected to decline in population.
+Bidwill-Hebersham-Emerton's median age is 32 years, which is younger than Greater Sydney's average of 37 years and Australia's national average of 38 years.
+Compared to Greater Sydney, Bidwill-Hebersham-Emerton has a higher proportion of residents aged 5-14 (17.0%) but fewer residents aged 35-44 (11.3%).
+Post-2021 Census data indicates that the population aged 15-24 grew from 14.4% to 15.3%, while the population aged 45-54 declined from 11.8% to 10.6%.
+By 2041, demographic modeling suggests significant changes in Bidwill-Hebersham-Emerton's age profile.
+The 75-84 cohort is projected to grow by 46%, adding 422 residents to reach 1,335.
+Residents aged 65 and older will represent 89% of the population growth, with declines projected for the 25-34 and 35-44 age groups.